Use of Event Space

 Custodial hours are from 5:00am to 11:00pm Monday through Friday.
 During these hours, the WPI community will not incur additional costs for setup and breakdown of meetings and seminars for groups under 50 people.
 Programs for groups over 50 people may incur setup charges in addition to rental charges.
 Events, meetings, seminars and conferences held outside the hours noted above will incur an additional charge for custodial services.
 Please contact the Events Office for applicable charges.
 Groups using the same venue back to back requiring separate setups will share in the total cost of setup and breakdown and any additional cleaning charges.
 If you find that you need to move furniture around in a room, we ask that you to return the room to its original setup.
 If the room is not returned to its original condition, a reset charge will be billed.

-Chartwells is the contracted food service provider for the WPI Community & must be used for all functions where food and beverages are served.
-To order food for a campus event must go through Chartwells and may order online through the Catertrax system.
+Chartwells is the contracted food service provider for the WPI Community and must be used for all functions where food and beverages are served.
+For a complete list of catering policies, and to order food for a campus event, please go to the Catertrax system.